artsus4/hakchi2-wiki/FAQ.md

 **Q: So you were the first to hack the NES Classic Mini?**

-No!
+**A:** No!
 It was my Russian сomrade, madmonkey, who first published a successful hack of the the NES Classic Mini.
 He created the original “hakchi” tool.
 However, it was not very user-friendly, so I decided to create a tool which is simple to use by anyone--not only Linux users.
 I named it “hakchi2” because I don’t like to come up with names.
 So my first version was a 2.0 release :)

 **Q: How do I use the tool?**